2024

 Cons of BARS

-The following are drawbacks of using the BARS strategy:
+The following are the drawbacks of using the BARS strategy:

 1. It takes a long time to complete.
 A business with a wide variety of positions would have to spend a significant amount of time and money building a customized experience for each part

 2. It is expensive.
-The value of time is not overstated.
+The value of time is balanced.
 Also, it is practicable in the near term for smaller firms with different functions

 3. It needs a motivated management staff.
-All of the employee appraisal process, assertions, and anchors require writing.
+All of the employee appraisal processes, assertions, and anchors require writing.
 It’s a lot of work, and supervisors have to engage with a better focus

 4. It can have a propensity towards favoritism.
 An assessment can be discriminatory; however, BARS eliminates this possibility.
 Some argue that we can still make the leniency mistake